 - Explosively slam the ball down onto the ground in front of you.

-“As the ball does not bounce high enough for you to catch it in a standing position, your throw is preceded by a squat to catch the ball,” Harwood-Nash says.
+“As the ball does not bounce high enough for you to catch it in a standing position, your throw is preceded by a squat to catch the ball,” Harwood-Nash notes.

-Once the ball is back between your hands, return to starting, standing position with the ball going overhead for your next throw.
+Once the ball is back between your hands, return to starting (standing) position with the ball overhead for your next throw.

-The time between your slams should be minimal and you should concentrate all your force into the slam.
+The time between your slams should be minimal, and you should concentrate all your force into each slam.

-Russian twists are one Harwood-Nash favorite core exercises.
+Russian twists are one of Harwood-Nash’s favorite core exercises.
 “I love the deep burn on the sides that this exercise creates.
-It’s going to get your heart pumping too.
-Don’t wimp out with weight on your Russian twists — you’re not crunching the weight, you’re twisting the weight and can handle more than you think,” she says.
+It’s going to get your heart pumping, too.
+Don’t wimp out with weight on your Russian twists — you’re not crunching the weight; you’re twisting the weight and can handle more than you think.”

-To try a Russian Twist, sit on the ground with your ankles crossed.
+To perform a Russian Twist, sit on the ground with your ankles crossed.
 Then, lift your feet off the floor, keeping your back neutral.
-Start twisting through the core from left to right and then the alternate direction.
+Start twisting through the core from left to right and then the alternate.
 “You will feel this exercise through the middle of your trunk, specifically deep in your sides,” Harwood-Nash says.

-The last exercise Harwood-Nash recommends trying from home are high knees, an intense, cardio-friendly exercise that’s good for targeting a variety of muscles.
+The last exercise Harwood-Nash recommends trying from home are high knees, an intense cardio-dominant exercise that’s good for targeting a variety of muscles.

-“The explosive push up of the legs encourages high-intensity training and heart rate,” Harwood-Nash says.
+“The explosive push up of the legs encourages high-intensity training and a faster heart rate,” Harwood-Nash says.
 “The exercise itself is quite simple.
-As you complete the exercise, make sure to ensure that you keep your spine intact.
-We suggest that you start slowly and build up the amount of time,” she says.
+As you complete the exercise, make sure to ensure that you keep your spine aligned.
+Start slowly, and build up the amount of time,” she suggests.

-- Stand with your feet hip-width apart, with your arms by your side and your feet facing forward.
+- Stand with your feet hip-width apart with your arms by your sides and your feet facing forward.